25% off + free shipping on your first subscription box! Use code YAY25

 New eggs may hatch in the weeks following your initial removal.
 So, it’s important to continue treatment for at least a month.
 This includes protecting other dogs in your household — remember, lice are species-specific.

 If you have many dogs, it is best to quarantine your infested pup to prevent spreading lice to other dogs.
 You’ll also want to check every pet for evidence of lice and treat them with a vet-quality product.
+Always give them their favorite dog treat afterward.

 5. Safeguard your home for re-infestation.